Toilet training: signs that children are ready

-You might see signs that your child is ready for toilet training from about two years on.
-Some children show signs of being ready as early as 18 months, and some might be older than two years.
+You might see signs that your child is ready for toilet training from about 2 years on.
+Some children show signs of being ready as early as 18 months, and some might be older than 2 years.

-- are walking and can sit for short periods of time
+- is walking and can sit for short periods of time

-- are becoming generally more independent when it comes to completing tasks, including saying ‘no’ more often
+- is generally more independent, including saying ‘no’ more often

-- are becoming interested in watching others go to the toilet – this can make you uncomfortable, but it’s a good way to introduce things
+- is interested in watching others go to the toilet

-- begin to dislike wearing a nappy, perhaps trying to pull it off when it’s wet or soiled
+- begins to dislike wearing a nappy, perhaps trying to pull it off when it’s wet or soiled

 - can pull their pants up and down

-- Teach your child some words for going to the toilet – for example, ‘wee’, ‘poo’ and ‘I need to go’.
+- Start teaching your child words for going to the toilet – for example, ‘wee’, ‘poo’ and ‘I need to go’.

 - When you change your child’s nappy, put wet and dirty nappies in the potty – this can help your child understand what the potty is for.

 - Let your child watch you or other trusted family members using the toilet, and talk about what you’re doing.

 - Once or twice a day, start putting training pants on your child – this helps your child understand the feeling of wetness.

 - Make sure your child is eating plenty of fibre and drinking plenty of water, so they don’t get constipated.
 Constipation can make toilet training harder.

 It’s best to start toilet training when you have no big changes coming up in your family life.
 Changes to avoid might include going on holiday, starting child care, having a new baby or moving house.

 And it’s a good idea to start toilet training on a day when you have no plans to leave the house.

 When to take your child to the toilet